aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-05/lesson-01/index.md

 Note how the code looks much simpler.
 We call the translate() only once and everything we draw after that inside the draw function uses this location as the reference point.

-That is the key to understanding how it works.
+That is the key to understanding how ```translate()``` works.
 It doesn't really move the shapes themselves.
 It moves the reference point for all the drawing functions away from the 0,0 corner in the top-left of the canvas.
 So for the circle() 0,0 is now in the middle of the screen (or whateve you define as the coordinates).
 We can do the same thing with simple interaction.

 {{<p5js autoplay=1 width="400" height="400">}}
 let offsetX;